Personal development requires action

 - Did I just read for the rest of my life?

-- Can’t it be just a few weeks of hard work then happy merry ever after?
+- Can't it be just a few weeks of hard work and then be happy merry ever after?

 - I have to do that forever?

-You will discover after a while that the practice of Self Recovery is actually very rewarding and it will take precedence on some of your current set of activities not unlike that new show suddenly got you hooked and you found time to watch it, certainly at the expense of something else.
+You will discover after a while that the practices associated with personal development are actually very rewarding and they will take precedence on some of your current set of activities, not unlike that new show suddenly got you hooked and you found time to watch it, certainly at the expense of something else.